olechka13/kottans-frontend/README.md

 # kottans-frontend
 ## Repository for course kottans-frontend.
-To learn new skills or information is always cool
+Hello.
+My name is Olga.
+I like learn new skills.
+Thanks Kottans for this opportunity